upstream-se/guidebook-draft/docs/foundations/discipline/epistemic-governance.md

 # Epistemic governance

-> ⚠️ **This page is under active construction.**
-> The conceptual definition is stable.
-Refinement of formulation and examples may continue.

 Upstream Software Engineering is defined as a practice of *epistemic governance*.
 This qualifier is decisive.
 It distinguishes upstream from managerial control, operational coordination, and methodological prescription.
 Upstream governs knowledge — not activity.

 ↗ See **[Upstream Software Engineering discipline](./index.md)** for the definition of the discipline.